Revelation 9:3

 source of this violent and destructive warfare that will come upon the earth.

-of the bottomless pit, whose name in the Hebrew tongue is Abaddon, but in the
+is the angel of the bottomless pit, whose name in the Hebrew tongue is Abaddon,

-Greek tongue his name is Apollyon."
-The power of the devil will
+but in the Greek tongue his name is Apollyon."
+The power of the

-motivate these military forces to attack and to destroy.
-We know it’s the devil
+devil will motivate these military forces to attack and to destroy.
+We know it

-because he is called the angel of the bottomless pit.
-We know it’s the devil
+is the devil because he is called the angel of the bottomless pit.
+We know it

-the creator.
-The devil is the destroyer, and the devil will destroy more than
+God is the creator.
+The devil is the destroyer, and the devil will destroy more

-Rev. 9:4 that when these forces of evil were turned loose in the world to
+in Revelation 9:4 that when these forces of evil were turned loose in the world

 This is typical of what usually happens in the world.
 When Jesus was on the